Social commerce strategies: from browsing to buying on social media

 Platform-specific social commerce strategies

 Each social platform has its own strengths for social commerce.
-Successful companies tailor their strategies to the unique characteristics of each platform.
+Successful businesses tailor their strategies to the unique characteristics of each platform.

 Platform Best For Average CPC Conversion Rate ClickForest Tip